HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/administer_portal_search/customize_searchcenter/srtsearchlet.md

         http://www.ibm.com/developerworks/views/rss/customrssatom.jsp?zone_type=AllZones&content_type=AllTypes&search_by=${searchTerms}&day=1&month=01&year=2008
         ```

-	Be careful to insure that if the URL of the external search service is SSL (HTTPS) based, that you import the SSL certificate of that search provider in the appropriate *truststore* in the WebSphere Application Server console for SSL.
-Otherwise, the search site will not be accessible and you will get errors in the SystemOut.log file pertaining to SSL errors.

     4. Edit the value of the parameter **searchEngineFullPageUrl**.
 This parameter is optional.
 You can delete it or leave it empty.
 When you set this parameter, a **More** link is added to the portlet.
 It links to the website of the external search engine.
 The value represents a parameterized form of the URL used to locate the search engine that is queried.
 The string `${searchTerms}` must be included in the parameter value.
 During the search, the portlet replaces the string by the actual query.

         For example: